• Skip to primary navigation

 • Make it gluten free - Use Quinoa in place of Bulgur.

 • Make french taboulé - Instead of bulgur, use Cous COus and soak it in Vegetable or Chicken Stock.
-Soak 2 tbsp of raisins and add them to the salad and finally, reduce the Mint.
+Soak 2 tablespoon of raisins and add them to the salad and finally, reduce the Mint.

 • Add Chickpeas - To make this recipe more filling, stir in chickpeas.
 It ups the protein count and makes this salad more substantial.